brookehargett © 2017 | All Rights Reserved

 I'm a self-taught, aspiring author.
 There are many things I wish I'd known at the beginning.
 This compilation are the tips I've learned along the way.
 Hoping to pay it forward.

-When a woman’s fiancé is murdered, she discovers not only was he already married, he was working for an infamous crime family.
+When a woman’s fiancé is murdered, she discovers not only was he already married, he was working for an infamous crime family and now she's their target.
 Forced into Witness Protection, she struggles to embrace her new identity as Evie while investigating a past she never knew she had.

 Enter REMality, the parallel existence of dreams, where an honorable man is exiled and innocent people commit murder in their sleep.